 - Share-reader - able to grant others read access

 Some policies are public, and all authenticated users are are automatically added to these policies.
 This includes things like policies of public workspaces, as well as a policy that allows all authenticated users to request access to a group.

 Policies may either be for individual users or for managed groups, which are user groups created and managed by users.
-These groups also function as resources in that they have the following possible roles/policies governing how a given user interacts with the group:
+These groups also function as resources, since they have the following possible roles/policies governing how a given user interacts with the group:

 - Member - users who are in the group.
-When any form of access is granted to a group the members are the ones who have that access
+When any form of access is granted to a group, the members are all who have that access.

 - Admin-notifier - users who are allowed to send notifications to the admins of a group.
 When a group is created, this access policy is set to public meaning all users are able to request access to a group.

 The group gains access to a particular resource when the owner of that resource adds the group to an access policy, and a group member connects to the role/policy of the resource via the policy that connects them to their group.
 Permissions for managed groups should not be confused with permissions for other resources.
 If a group is given access to a workspace, the workspace's owner controls what policy will connect the group to their workspace, but the group's owner controls the policies that connect the users to the group, and subsequently to the resource (workspace) policy.

 Roles function hierarchically, with the highest role being "Billing Project Owner".
 As with other Owner policies, creating a new billing project will generate a Billing Project Owner policy and add the creator to the policy.
 The Billing Project Owner role permits this user to add other users as Workspace Creators, who subsequently become Owners of whatever resources they create.